Skip to content

 Starting clinical placement is an exciting time for many nursing students.
 According to The Australian Health Practitioner Regulation Agency (AHPRA), over 180,000 students are studying to be nurses in 2021.

-Placements are critical to a student’s education journey, and most students undergo around 800 hours of it during their degree.
-Hence, it’s essential to know what to expect before starting your student nurse placement.
+Placements are critical to a nursing student’s education journey, and most students undergo around 800 hours of it during their degree.
+Hence, it’s essential to know what to expect before starting your students’ placement.

 While it may seem daunting, clinical placements are needed for a few reasons.